chatlapin/kasa/README.md

 # React + Vite

 Step-by-Step Guide
+Setting up your environment
+Using React Router
+Creating components
+Styling your application
+Handling data or user interactions

 1. Initialization:
 Set up a new React project using Create React App.
 Add the JSON data file.